Russ Harvey Consulting - Computer and Internet Services

 “Your Vault is Safe”

-The statement noted that a customer's password vault was secure if you'd used a good password:
+Customers were told that their password vault was secure if they'd used a good password.

 The threat actor was also able to copy a backup of customer vault data from the encrypted storage container which is stored in a proprietary binary format that contains both unencrypted data, such as website URLs, as well as fully-encrypted sensitive fields such as website usernames and passwords, secure notes, and form-filled data.